linconz/DescifyIntroduction/localize/pl/README.md

 ---

-&copy; 2025 Descify powered by Getbestify.
+&copy; 2025 Descify powered by GetBestify.
 Wszelkie prawa zastrzeżone.